Here you can learn about some of our students.

 Not only I learned English, I also learned about American Culture.

-I didn't really choose Edmonds Community College.
+I didn't really choose Edmonds College.
 My lovely husband chose it for me.
 He was a student here and recommended it to me.
 So, I came here.
 It turned out that my husband did me a great favor.

 I began here in ESL Level 1!
 Everything was new for me, the language, the culture, studying with people from other countries, having male classmates.